-- Time-Task Plan: Provide a time-task plan listing key activities and milestones, and the quarters during which they will take place.
-Applicants should include a description of the activities conducted in Phase 1 and Phase 2 of the proposed program. - Logic Model: Applicants must include a logic model, as a separate attachment, with the application that graphically illustrates how the project's goals, objectives, and activities will work together to develop a jurisdiction-wide strategic plan and then implement its approaches.
-The [logic model](#) must include anticipated short- and long-term outcomes. - Curriculum Vitae or Resumes: Provide resumes of key personnel who will work on the proposed project or a description of the experience and skills of key personnel necessary to implement the project. - Tribal Authorizing Resolution (if applicable): An application in response to this NOFO may require inclusion of Tribal authorizing documentation as an attachment.
+- Curriculum Vitae or Resumes: Provide resumes of key personnel who will work on the proposed project or a description of the experience and skills of key personnel necessary to implement the project. - Tribal Authorizing Resolution (if applicable): An application in response to this NOFO may require inclusion of Tribal authorizing documentation as an attachment.
 If applicable, the applicant will upload the Tribal authorizing documentation as an attachment in JustGrants.
-See the [Application Resource Guide](#) for information on Tribal authorizing resolutions.
+See the [Application Resource Guide](#) for information on Tribal authorizing resolutions. - Timeline: Provide a timeline listing key activities and milestones, and the quarters during which they will take place.